||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

-Lurking deep within the less picturesque part of Croydon rose a dilapidated apartment block, a concrete monument to nineteen-sixties Britain, now languishing in disrepair in the economic recession of the nineties.
-It was an emblem of social decay, the sort of housing where if the authorities announced their intention to modernise, residents would promptly convene an action group, organise a petition and set about fund-raising events with the sole purpose of buying their own bulldozer.
-Not that there were many residents left: when the cockroaches moved out shortly after the rats, the borough council conceded the building had seen better days and finally began the task of re-housing its remaining tenants.
+In deepest south London, the rain-sodden light of dawn crept cautiously across the less picturesque part of Croydon.
+Lurking in the urban sprawl was one particularly dilapidated apartment block, a concrete monument to nineteen-sixties Britain, now languishing in disrepair in the economic recession of the nineties.
+It was an emblem of social decay, the sort of housing where if the authorities announced an intention to modernise, residents would promptly convene an action group, organise a petition and set up fund-raising events to buy their own bulldozer.
+Not that there should be anyone left living there: when the cockroaches moved out shortly after the rats, the borough council conceded the building had seen better days and finally got to work re-housing the remaining tenants.

 Halfway up the tower was a cramped one-bedroom flat, the only one in the block still occupied.
 The unfortunate tenant had fallen foul of a clerical error and been left off the re-housing list, something Susan had been trying to tell the council for the past four months.
 This flat was her home and she hated every single square inch of it.

-Susan had a secure job and had no dependants to support, yet one look at her finances was enough to make an accountant weep.
-Her wages had not kept up with rent and food costs and other demands for payment appeared with alarming regularity; often in the shape of repair bills for her beloved Volkswagen, which broke down more often than a neurotic film star: last December, the manager of the local garage had sent her a gift-wrapped tow rope with her Christmas card.
+She had a secure job and no dependants to support, yet one look at her finances was enough to make an accountant weep.
+Her public-sector wages had not kept up with the cost of living and other demands that appeared with alarming regularity.
+These were often in the shape of repair bills for her beloved Volkswagen, which broke down more often than a neurotic film star; last December, the local garage had sent her a gift-wrapped tow rope with her Christmas card.
 A difference in opinion between private consultants and the National Health Service meant she got no help with vital prescriptions and hair-removal treatments.
 Her flat was furnished from a variety of second-hand sources, for nothing new lasted long.

 * * *